-Few entry level criminal justice jobs are as challenging or as rewarding as the duties of a correctional officer.
-Entrusted with maintaining order and controlling rowdy inmate, this job is one of the most difficult jobs to perform on this list.
+Few entry-level criminal justice jobs are as challenging or as rewarding as the duties of a correctional officer.
+Entrusted with maintaining order and controlling rowdy inmates, this job is one of the most difficult jobs to perform on this list.
 Making sure that criminals follow the rules of the prison is an incredible challenge given the fact that inmates are typically imprisoned because they do not care about society’s rules in the first place.

 The primary job functions of these officers involve supervising and searching the inmates and their respective sleeping areas.
 While doing this, officers are careful in searching for any drugs or dangerous objects such as shivs that could compromise the integrity and safety of the prison.
 Further responsibilities include regular reports on the conduct of the inmates and they are also responsible for enforcing facility regulations.
 Put plainly, prisons would not function without correctional officers.
 As such, it should come as little surprise that these jobs are directly tied to the success of our criminal justice system.